jmswaney/thesis/source/16_Vascularization.md

 working distance of the objective, which is approximately 8 mm away from the final lens.

-Since to two-photon absorption process can excite only a small point in the resin in the focal plane of the objective, the resin within the 8 mm distance between the lens and the focal plane is unaffected by the NIR laser.
+Since the two-photon absorption process can excite only a small point in the focal plane of the objective, the resin within the 8 mm distance between the lens and the focal plane is unaffected by the NIR laser.
 This simplifies any surface effects encountered in UV-based photo-polymerization due to laser bleed-through and oxygen inhibition.

 In order to control the hardware in the two-photon SLA system, a custom LabVIEW program was developed (Figure \ref{Vascularization-1}b).
 The control software